Norwegian Escape Spa Junior Suite 15176 review

 I was excited about my first taste of the "suite life" having sailed in Inside, Ocean View and Balcony cabins previously.

-My 22 square metre (239 square foot) mini suite boasted 3 square metres (32 square feet) of balcony space, twin lower beds that converted to a queen, a tranquil spa décor, an oversized waterfall shower, a wardrobe, easy access to the Mandara Spa and fitness centre, and complimentary access to the Thermal Spa Suites during regular Spa hours.
+According to the deck plans, the suite boasts 23 square metre (251 square foot) of interior floor space and 4 square metres (44 square feet) of balcony space.
+Other features of the cabin are twin lower beds that convert to a queen, a tranquil spa décor, an oversized waterfall shower, a wardrobe, easy access to the Mandara Spa and fitness centre, and complimentary access to the Thermal Spa Suites during regular Spa hours.

 A schematic of the cabin can be seen below: